sh3r44z/bossman_speech_assistance/README.md

 ```
 pip install PyAudio
 ```
-If there is a issue in installing PyAudio use: pip install pipwin <br/>
+If there is a issue in installing PyAudio use:<br/>
+pip install pipwin <br/>
 pipwin install pyaudio
 ### Voice Commands